 Yes, this happens all the time.
 We will often see this being called the “Bank of Mum and Dad” (both birth and adopted parents, as well as carers & legal guardians) gifting their loved ones the deposit, or other family members such as any Aunties & Uncles.

-We have even seen instances where family friends are able to gift you money.
+We have even seen instances where family members or friends are able to gift you money.
 These are all perfectly acceptable options, providing they are able to evidence the funds, prove who they are and confirm they are not expecting repayment of the gift in the future.
-We have written a detailed article all about Gifted Deposits in Leicester.